 A student’s tuition waiver is applied only to courses relevant to the student’s degree program.
 Plans of study are not required for use in the eligibility process.

 Tuition support is subject to time limitations.

-A student with support in past two consecutive semesters may be eligible for summer tuition support if the department completes a Tuition Support Program form to include summer support and the student:
+A student without support in past two consecutive semesters may be eligible for summer tuition support if the department completes a Tuition Support Program form to include summer support and the student: